 We got an X-ray and they said his nose wasn’t broken, could they be wrong?

 The nasal bones are the hard bones at the bridge of the nose.
 Whereas, the squishy tip of the nose (the part you can move around) is made of cartilage and cannot be seen on X-ray.
 Studies have shown that X-rays are not helpful in the diagnosis or management of nasal fractures because of their high rate of both false-positive and false-negative results.
 The few images X-rays provide do not convey the entire clinical picture and can easily miss acute fractures or confuse them with old ones.

 How can the septum break without misshaping the nose?

-Many different cartilage and bony structures are involved in keeping the shape of your nose.
+Much different cartilage and bony structures are involved in keeping the shape of your nose.
 Depending on where you get hit, what broke may not actually be part of what makes your nose look the way it does on the outside.
-If you were hit on the bridge of your nose, your septum or the side wall cartilages could be broken without your nose appearing crooked.
+If you were hit on the bridge of your nose, your septum or the sidewall cartilages could be broken without your nose appearing crooked.
 Over time, breathing may feel more restricted, sleeping may feel less restful and if the damage was deeper sinus infections may result.

 Why is it important to fix a broken nose?

 Having a broken nose or deviated septum can make life harder – especially when it comes to breathing and sleep quality.
 If you believe you have a deviated septum or have experienced a broken nose, there is some good news.
 No matter how bad the damage is, there are options out there that can allow you to reverse the damage and breathe easily.